angular/angular/aio/content/guide/template-typecheck.md

 |`strictContextGenerics`|Whether the type parameters of generic components will be inferred correctly (including any generic bounds).
 If disabled, any type parameters will be `any`.|
 |`strictLiteralTypes`|Whether object and array literals declared in the template will have their type inferred.
 If disabled, the type of such literals will be `any`.|

 If you still have issues after troubleshooting with these flags, you can fall back to full mode by disabling `strictTemplates`.

-If that doesn't work, an option of last resort is to turn off full mode entirely with `fullTemplateTypeCheck: false`, as we've made a special effort to make Angular version 9 backwards compatible in this case.
+If that doesn't work, an option of last resort is to turn off full mode entirely with `fullTemplateTypeCheck: false`.

 A type-checking error that you cannot resolve with any of the recommended methods can be the result of a bug in the template type-checker itself.
 If you get errors that require falling back to basic mode, it is likely to be such a bug.